KingsleyAmankwah/vlogrr/README.md

 ## :dart: About

-Vlogrr is a platform that enable users to share amazing videos and also download videos as well.
+Vlogrr is a platform that enable users to share amazing videos and also download videos any video of their choice.

 ![vlogrr](https://user-images.githubusercontent.com/64941442/224469923-919cd2d8-2c29-43cf-873a-05ffe34af47e.png)